 Pease Point Campground is about 9 km from the boat launch.

-You can book your campsites and get your backcountry permit at the visitor centre in Waskesiu.
-Bring your Parks Canada Discovery Pass or pick up a day pass at the centre.
+Paddlers can book campsites and pick up backcountry permits at the Parks Canada Visitor Centre in Waskesiu.
+Bring your Parks Canada Discovery Pass or pick up a day pass at the centre or buy online.
+I was surprised that Labour Day weekend wasn’t very busy in the backcountry, and my preferred campsites were available

-Pro Tip: Call the Parks Canada Visitor Centre in Waskesui at (306) 663-4522 the day before your trip to find out what sites are available.
-That might help you determine the likelihood of booking your desired campsite.
+Note: Call the Prince Albert National Park Visitor Centre in Waskesui at 1-306-663-4522 the day before your anticipated arrival to find out what sites are available.
+This information might help you determine the chance of snagging your desired campsites.

 • Save

-Paddle the Bagwa Route in the counterclockwise direction.
+Paddling the Bagwa Route in the counterclockwise direction.

 Here are the estimated distances and locations along the Bagwa Loop: